John Stanley-19 May 1355

-Despite his misgivings John began to enjoy himself.
+Despite his misgivings about his relationship with Piers, or was it, William?
+John began to enjoy himself.
 The days that followed were filled with visits to the string of towns that clung to high ground along the river.
 Day after day the Earl went in advance to establish the Prince’s credentials and arrange for a suitable reception.
-Their secrecy left towns unaware that the heir to the English throne approached, for the group of forty-five riders looked more like a group of pilgrims than an army.
+Their secrecy left towns unaware that the heir to the English throne approached, let alone passed through, for the group of forty-five riders looked more like a group of pilgrims than an army.

 At each town, while the Prince met with one group of people, the Earl, with Piers in attendance, was elsewhere preparing for future meetings.

 Their route took them to towns nominally belonging to Aquitaine but within territories which had been in dispute for over a hundred years.
 The towns had only been reunited with Aquitaine ten years previously, and predominantly Frankish pockets still existed.

 John knew that at every stop the Prince stressed the advantage of rebuilding alliances with Aquitaine and England.
 Every visit and negotiation included feasting, entertainment and dancing.
 Although John had attended only one of these functions and then only as a servant to Lord James, he gained a healthy respect for the constitution required to be a diplomat.
 The lords ate and drank more in one night than John normally consumed in a week.

 At the approach to Aiguillon, the Earl broke their routine.

 ‘We’ll practise our skills at crossing a major river,’ he said to Lord James.
 ‘We will find out how successful all that training was.’
 He turned to John.
 ‘Who was the best swimmer, John?’
 John answered without hesitation.
 ‘Jesse Milton–outstanding.’

 ‘Good.
 We will ignore the ferries and cross the Lot using the ancient ford.’